 Terrain – Go somewhere with soft ground

 If you can choose locations with soft ground such as woodland, fields or sand.
 It’s ok to go running with your dog on the pavement but be sure to treat their sore pads with paw balm.
-Comfrey and Calendula balm contains organic ingredients and is an excellent source of calendula for dogs.
-This balm protects sore pads and is soothing on areas of roughened skin.
+Our Paw & Nose Balm contains organic ingredients and ultra-nourishing and soothing for sore, cracked pads.

 As well as thinking carefully about where you go running together, it’s important to think about the weather conditions that your pooch will be running in.
 Make sure that it’s not too hot; dogs don’t cool down as fast as we do!
 And always have water with you.